Icy flood that killed at least 41 in India's northeast had been feared for years

 “Despite being the biggest project in the state, there were no early warning systems installed even though the glacier overflowing was a known risk,” said Himanshu Thakkar of the non-governmental organization South Asian Network for Rivers, Dams and People.

-According to a release from India’s National Disaster Management Agency Friday, they plan to set up early warning systems for real-time alerts at most of India's 56 known at-risk glacial lakes.

 Thakkar said authorities failed to apply the lessons from a 2021 dam breach in Himalayan state of Uttarakhand that killed 81 people, allowing an "eerily similar" disaster to occur.

-“We knew that this was coming,” said Gyatso Lepcha, general secretary of Affected Citizens of Teesta, an environmental organization based in Sikkim.
-“The same can happen with other dams also,” he wrote, in a statement that called for a safety review of all dams in the state.
+India passed a dam safety law in 2021, but Teesta 3 is not listed as being monitored for safety by India's chief dam regulator, the Central Water Commission.

+India’s National Disaster Management Agency said Friday that it plans to set up early warning systems at most of India’s 56 known at-risk glacial lakes.

+Parts of northern Bangladesh along the Teesta River flooded Friday as water traveled from Sikkim, local media reported.
+The waters are expected to rise more, and the country’s weather office forecast possible heavy rains in affected areas in coming days.

 More than 2,000 people were rescued after Wednesday’s floods, the Sikkim State Disaster Management Authority said in a statement, adding that state authorities set up 26 relief camps for more than 22,000 people impacted by the floods.